-Demonstrate teamwork by contributing to an individual and shared team goal, and a response to team climate through self, peer, or project evaluation.
+• Students will demonstrate teamwork by contributing to an individual and shared team goal, and a response to team climate through self, peer, or project evaluation.

-• To comprehend the challenges and opportunities of working effectively with people in a diverse environment
+• Students will comprehend the challenges and opportunities of working effectively with people in a diverse environment.

-Students enrolling in the Hospitality Management major with the Beverage Production and Service concentration should work with their advisor to select the proper mix of in-person, online, or hybrid courses that both meet the graduation requirements of the degree and align with their academic goals and career aspirations.
+Students enrolling in the Hospitality Management major with concentration should work with their advisor to select the proper mix of in-person, online, or hybrid courses that both meet the graduation requirements of the degree and align with their academic goals and career aspirations.
 The basic requirements are as follows:

 Course Number Title Credits

-LART-250 Globalization in Historic and 3
+LART-250 Globalization in Historic and Contemporary Contexts 3

-Contemporary Contexts

-SOCS-175 Industrial and Organizational 3
+SOCS-175 Industrial and Organizational Psychology 3

-Psychology

 MTSC-200 Introduction to Statistics 3

-LART-260 Justice, Ethical Leadership & 3
+LART-260 Justice, Ethical Leadership & Truth 3

-Truth

 LART-101 Public Speaking 3

 LART-355 Research Methods 3

 CUSC-120 Science of Food 3

-World Languages and Cultures s 6
+World Languages and Cultures - Select two 56

-- Two in the same language

 LITC-100 College Writing 3

 LITC-105 College Writing II 3

 LITC-305 Interpreting Literature 3

-World History - Select two: 6
+World History - Select two 6

-Economics - Select one: 3
+Economics - Select one 3

 Sub-Total Credits 45